xtool-org/xtool/Sources/XTool/Documentation.docc/Installation-Linux.md

 xtool setup
 ```

-You'll first be asked to log in:
+You'll be asked to log in:

 ```
 Select login mode